MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.DatasourceDevicePnpAdd

-This event sends compatibility data (database entries, is boot critical, has a driver up-level) for a PNP device, to help keep Windows up to date.
+This event sends compatibility data for a PNP device, to help keep Windows up-to-date.

 The following fields are available:

 - **objectInstanceId**  The Device Instance ID of the device (uniquely identifies a device in the system).
 Example: pci\ven_8086&dev_0085&subsys_13118086&rev_34\4&2dded11c&0&00e1
-- **AppraiserVersion**  The version of the appraiser binary generating the events.
-Example: 10014361
+- **AppraiserVersion**  The version of the appraiser file generating the events.
 - **ActiveNetworkConnection**  Is the device an active network device?
-Example: TRUE
-- **CosDeviceRating**  Enumeration indicating if there is a driver on the target operating system.
-Example: 80
+- **CosDeviceRating**  An enumeration that indicates if there is a driver on the target operating system.
-- **CosDeviceSolution**  Enumeration indicating how a driver on the target operating system is available.
-Example: 12
+- **CosDeviceSolution**  An enumeration that indicate how a driver on the target operating system is available.
 - **CosDeviceSolutionUrl**  Empty string
 - **CosPopulatedFromId**  The expected uplevel driver matching ID based on driver coverage data.
-Example: hid_device_upr:ff00-ffff
 - **IsBootCritical**  Is the device boot critical?
-Example: TRUE
 - **SdbEntries**  An array of fields indicating the SDB entries that apply to this device.
 - **SdbEntries_item_SdbAppGuid**  Example: {0ba2f09d-5288-45fa-be32-001857cc020f}
 - **SdbEntries_item_SdbAppName**  Example: Virtual Machine Manager Self-Service Client